tinotenda-alfaneti/farm_spraying_management_app/README.md

 Spraying management is crucial because some weather conditions affect the effectiveness of the spraying and some can even cause wastage through run-off and drift.

-You can download and install the WeatherApp.exe file to view the project
+You can download and install the WeatherApp.exe file to view the project from https://drive.google.com/file/d/1EQ4BHsHLYxYabbt3L_-GBX6M5jhgm1tq/view?usp=sharing